toptal/example_granite_application/README.md

 BA::Book::Create.as(User.first).new.allowed? # => true
 ```

-> Keep in mind you need to create at least one user to make this example work.
+> Remember you need to have at least one user to make this example work.

 ### Attributes

-The book has a title and also a list of genres.
+The book has a title:

 ```ruby
 represents :title, of: :subject